Tax Management India. Com

 X X X X Extracts X X X X

-..... the Assessing Authority himself could determine it, can be seen as having concealed or incorrectly stated the facts leading to his liability.
+..... y to tax, well before the Assessing Authority himself could determine it, can be seen as having concealed or incorrectly stated the facts leading to his liability.
 To invoke the penal provisions of the Act against an assessee in such a situation would throw to the winds the elements of fairness in tax administration and discourage asssessees from disclosing defects in their tax returns before their Assessing Authorities.
 This is more so when, as in the present case, the assessee had also paid the interest on the differential tax to cover the period of delay in payment thereof.
 The payment of statutory interest having compensated the exchequer adequately, to further penalise the assessee would tantamount to an act of overkill and would be antithetical to the rule of law.
 We are of the firm view that the honesty of an assessee cannot attract the penal provisions under the I.T.
 Act and that, in the instant case, the essential pre-conditions for the invocation of the provisions of Section 271(1) (c) of the I.T.
 Act against the assessee were not established.
-10. We might also in this connection notice Explanation 1 to Section 271 which clarifies that where in respect of any facts material to the computation .....
+10. We might also in this connection notice Explanation 1 to Section 271 which clarifies that where in respect of any facts materi .....

 X X X X Extracts X X X X